AI Grand Est ENACT – Making Eastern France a European Leader in Artificial Intelligence

 ENACT’s Challenges Over the Next 5 Years

-With an annual budget of over €10 million, the main challenge of the ENACT project is to create a sustainable and financially viable ecosystem that links training, research, businesses, and clinicians.
+With an annual budget of over €10 million, the main challenge of the AI Grand Est ENACT project is to create a sustainable and financially viable ecosystem that links training, research, businesses, and clinicians.
 This is a structuring project that involves transformations at the academic level, promoting interdisciplinarity around AI and the international influence of its projects.

 Within 5 years, the project also plans to deepen new themes such as the use of AI in the fields of environment, geology, and cybersecurity.